rouazana/james-project/README.txt

 * Howto ?
 You need a running cassandra in docker.
 To achieve this run :
-$ docker run --name=cassandra cassandra
+$ docker run -d --name=cassandra cassandra

 You need a running ElasticSearch in docker.
 To achieve this run :
-$ docker run --name=elasticsearch elasticsearch:1.5.2
+$ docker run -d --name=elasticsearch elasticsearch:1.5.2

 We need to provide the key we will use for TLS.
 For obvious reasons, this is not provided in this git.

-Copy your TSL keys to destination/conf/keystore or generate it using :
+Copy your TSL keys to destination/conf/keystore or generate it using the following command.
+The password must be james72laBalle to match default configuration.
 $ keytool -genkey -alias james -keyalg RSA -keystore destination/conf/keystore

 Then we need to build james container :
-$ cd dockerfiles/Dockerfile/
-$ docker build -t james_run .
+$ docker build -t james_run dockerfiles

 To run this container :
 $ docker run --hostname HOSTNAME -p "25:25" -p "110:110" -p "143:143" -p "465:465" -p "587:587" -p "993:993" --link cassandra:cassandra --link elasticsearch:elasticsearch --name james_run -t james_run